The Department of Education can seek public comment for feedback on a particular topic or program.

 - If no,

-- please advise the department upon submitting that you do not want your submission to be published on its website or otherwise made publicly available.
+- please advise the department when lodging your submission that you do not want your submission to be published on the department’s website or otherwise made publicly available.

 Accessibility Requirements for online publication